mhahn2003/bc21/README.md

 - Still breaks on the wander points for some reason
 - Need to concentrate politicians onto the enemy, maybe be more aggresive?
-- new born neutral ecs only spamming polis and mucks
 - Politician
     - Concentrate patrolling on the side where the attacks come from
-    - Assist politicians : doubling as both a defender and an attacker
     - Assist politicians can also flank maybe?
 - Slanderer
 - Muckraker